BedoX-rep/ProfitSplit/replit.md

 ## Overview

-This is a React-based profit sharing calculator application designed for business operations.
-The application allows users to input revenue and expenses, then calculates and distributes profits among company members based on configurable percentages.
-It features a modern UI built with shadcn/ui components and provides export/print functionality for results.
+This is a React-based profit sharing calculator application designed for business operations, built with a serverless-first architecture.
+The application follows a specific business flowchart to calculate net profit and distribute it among company members, with special handling for the company member (tax and frames cost refunds).
+It features a modern UI, real-time calculations, save/load functionality, and export capabilities.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Architecture preference: React frontend with TypeScript/JavaScript serverless functions backend.

 ## System Architecture